Wigner rotation and Euler angle parametrization: II. PRELIMINARIES

-it is easy to see the necessary and sufficient condition for a $3\times3$ matrix $L$ representing a (2+1)-dimensional Lorentz transformation is $L^{\top}gL=g$, where $\top$ is the notation for matrix transpose.
+it is easy to see that the necessary and sufficient condition for a $3\times3$ matrix $L$ to represent a (2+1)-dimensional Lorentz transformation is $L^{\top}\text{g}L=\text{g}$, where the superscript $\top$ represents taking transpose of the matrix.
 Accordingly, if we have two (2+1)-dimensional Lorentz transformation matrices, say $L_{1}$ and $L_{2}$, then both $L_{1}L_{2}$ and $L_{2}L_{1}$ are also Lorentz transformations of this kind.
-(For the sake of brevity, we will not distinguish between the transformation and its matrix representation henceforward.)
+(For the sake of brevity, we will henceforward not distinguish between the transformation and its matrix representation.)